NestPack/config/README.md

 ## Common Problems

+### Using outside of module system

+For injecting settings into setup functions or dynamic modules at application start, the module system is not yet available to provide `ConfigService`.

+To solve this problem, simply call `new ConfigService()` anywhere in your project, and you can get environmental variables the same way.
+This is useful for setup steps like setting up the database.

+Be aware that you shouldn't pass options to generate constants here, or else that functionality will run each time the service is initialized.

 ### NPM/Yarn Link

 When using this package with NPM link, the `projectRoot` option will need to be set as the package cannot automatically determine the location under that scenario.